webpack/webpack.js.org/content/guides/webpack-and-typescript.md

   ]
 }
 ```

-By setting `modules` to `false` we tell Babel _not_ to convert ES2015 modules (`import/export`) to CommonJS modules.
-Refer to [babel's docs](https://babeljs.io) for additional configuration options.
+By setting `modules` to `false` we tell Babel _not_ to convert ES2015 modules to CommonJS modules.
+Refer to [babel's documentation](https://babeljs.io) for additional configuration options.

 ### Setup webpack

 Everything else in your webpack configuration remains the same.
-The only thing you need to add/change is `babel-loader` for your `.ts`/`.tsx` files:
+The only thing you need to add/change is `babel-loader` for your `.ts` and `.tsx` files:

 ```
 module.exports = {